Plastic garden sheds are becoming more popular and widely used in Australia

 METAL GARDEN SHEDS

-- Price – steel sheds are available at lower costs than plastic sheds; typically about half the cost per square metre of floor area
+- Price – steel sheds are available at lower costs than plastic sheds; typically about half the cost per square metre of floor area, (most steel shed manufacturers are in a race to the bottom on price making most products very low quality)

 - Wide range of sizes and colours – units from 1.5m x 0.78m up to 6.0m x 3.0m are available in Zincalume and in many of the standard Colorbond colours